MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/tpm/initialize-and-configure-ownership-of-the-tpm.md

 If you find that Windows is not able to initialize the TPM automatically, review the following information:

 -   You can try clearing the TPM to the factory default values and allowing Windows to re-initialize it.
-For important precautions for this process, and instructions for completing it, see [Clear all the keys from the TPM](#clear-all-the-keys-from-the-tpm), later in this topic.
+For important precautions for this process, and instructions for completing it, see [Clear all the keys from the TPM](#clear-all-the-keys-from-the-tpm), later in this article.

 -   If the TPM is a TPM 2.0 and is not detected by Windows, verify that your computer hardware contains a Unified Extensible Firmware Interface (UEFI) that is Trusted Computing Group-compliant.
 Also, ensure that in the UEFI settings, the TPM has not been disabled or hidden from the operating system.